 The Social Metrics Commission, an independent Commission formed to develop a new approach to poverty measurement, compared those living in London who were living above and below the poverty line.
 It showed that 66% of those who were wealthier had drunk alcohol to excess in the last year, compared to 58% in the deprived areas.
 It also showed that 22% had taken illegal drugs, compared to 49% of those below the poverty line.

-The epidemic of cocaine amongst Londoners is worrying.
+The epidemic of cocaine addiction amongst Londoners is worrying.
 We have recently treated those individuals from Chelsea, Hammersmith, Camden and Brixton who are all from very different backgrounds, yet have the same signs of addiction and sought help from our cocaine rehab programmes.

 The drug statistics in London reveal that cocaine use among young British adults has more than doubled the European average in the last decade.
 London has a high rate of drug problems, and cocaine has, in recent years, become an even bigger problem.
 The levels of cocaine purity and availability have increased, and the drug has become increasingly more socially acceptable.

-Cocaine detox at The Providence Projects
+Heroin detox at The Providence Projects

-We offer lots of different treatment options and rehab programmes, and there is a choice of options available to you, depending on the type of service that suits your particular situation.
+We offer lots of different treatment options and rehab programmes, and there is a choice of options available to you depending on the type of service that suits your particular situation.
 We also offer quite comprehensive drug intervention, when local self-help groups or independent counselling has been unsuccessful.

 Our rehabilitation process